“The delicate balance of mentoring someone is not creating them in your own image, but giving them the opportunity to create themselves.”

 The normal venue for The Film Academy is Edinburgh College on Milton Road East.
 However, until phase 4 of the lifting of restrictions is actioned, The Film Academy is running at Norton Park Conference Centre at 57 Albion Road.
 For more information please use the Contact Us form.
 (Please do not contact Edinburgh College re The Film Academy, use our contact page.)

-BEHIND THE SCENES AT THE FILM ACADEMY EDINBURGH
+BEHIND THE SCENES AT THE WEDNESDAY FILM ACADEMY 2021

 Cost of the Film Academy year